Vitamin B12 and Folate

 If a patient is deficient in both vitamin B12 and folate, but only takes folic acid supplements, the vitamin B12 deficiency may be masked.
 The anaemia associated with both may be resolved, but the underlying neuropathy (nerve damage) will persist and may deteriorate.

-The Schilling test was once used fairly routinely to confirm a diagnosis of pernicious anaemia as the cause of a vitamin B12 deficiency by demonstrating abnormal B12 absorption in the small intestine.
-It is no longer widely available.
-The Schilling test has been replaced, in part, by the measurement of intrinsic factor binding antibodies although these may only be seen in about 50% of patients with pernicious anaemia.
+In the past the Schilling test was used to confirm a diagnosis of pernicious anaemia by demonstrating abnormal B12 absorption in the small intestine however it is no longer available.
+The Schilling test has been replaced, by the measurement of intrinsic factor binding antibodies although these may only be seen in about 50% of patients with pernicious anaemia.

 B12 levels may be reduced in women taking oestrogen containing oral contraceptives and in pregnancy, however this does not necessarily reflect a true deficiency of the vitamin in the body, demonstrating that the standard B12 laboratory test can be unreliable under some circumstances.